Reinsurers Axis Capital, PartnerRe to merge in $11 billion deal

+* Arthur j.
+Gallagher & co.
+Acquires farallone pacific insurance services, llc

-Axis Capital Holdings Ltd (AXS.N) and PartnerRe Ltd PRE.N have agreed to an $11 billion merger to create one of the world's largest reinsurers, PartnerRe said on Sunday.
+Jan 25 Axis Capital Holdings Ltd and PartnerRe Ltd have agreed to an $11 billion merger to create one of the world's largest reinsurers, PartnerRe said on Sunday.

 The move is the latest indication that fierce competition and falling premiums in the reinsurance sector has led market players to consolidate.
 Reinsurers help insurers pay large damage claims in exchange for part of the profit.